officelifehq/officelife/docs/introduction.md

 ### Developers

-Dates all have the `datetime` format in order for us to use SQLite for testing purposes.
+* Dates must all have the `datetime` data type so we can use SQLite for testing purposes, even when we want to use a `date` type.
+Make sure to fill the date object with a trailing `00:00:00`.
+Otherwise we get conflicts between mySQL and SQlite.

 #### Crons